dconneely/assignments/2011-bliffoscope/README.md

 shortcut way to do this using the Java 2D API or some other image-processing code, but I have not tried that.

-Instead, I store the image pixels as an array of arrays of `boolean` values.
+Instead, I stored the image pixels as an array of arrays of `boolean` values.

 The same class (`Bitmap`) is used to represent both the ideal target images and the scope image.
 As well as the image pixels, this class stores the target's midpoint coordinates (this is redundant